MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 ## Use the Azure login action with OpenID Connect

+Before you use Azure Login Action with OIDC, you need to configure a federated identity credential on a Microsoft Entra application or a user-assigned managed identity.

-To set up an Azure Login with OpenID Connect and use it in a GitHub Actions workflow, you'll need:
+To use Azure Login Action with OIDC, you'll need:

-* An [Microsoft Entra application](/azure/active-directory/develop/), with a service principal that has been assigned with an appropriate role to your subscription.
+* A [Microsoft Entra application](/azure/active-directory/develop/), with a service principal that has been assigned with an appropriate role to your subscription.
 * A Microsoft Entra application configured with a federated credential to trust tokens issued by GitHub Actions to your GitHub repository.
+You can configure this in the Azure portal or with Microsoft Graph REST APIs.
+* A GitHub Actions workflow that requests GitHub issue tokens to the workflow, and uses the Azure login action.

+or

+* A [user-assigned managed identity](/entra/identity/managed-identities-azure-resources) that has been assigned with an appropriate role to your subscription.
+* A user-assigned managed identity configured with a federated credential to trust tokens issued by GitHub Actions to your GitHub repository.
 You can configure this in the Azure portal or with Microsoft Graph REST APIs.
 * A GitHub Actions workflow that requests GitHub issue tokens to the workflow, and uses the Azure login action.

 <a name='create-an-azure-active-directory-application-and-service-principal'></a>